MarwanAlsoltany/amqp-agent/README.md

     'exchange' => 'high.and.low.importance.exchange'
 ]);

-// Publishing messages according to their priorty. foreach ($data as $item) {
+// Publishing messages according to their priority. foreach ($data as $item) {
     $payload = $serializer->serialize($item, 'JSON');
     if ($item['importance'] == 'high') {